nityanandareddy/i2b2-pm-cas/README.md

 If you are installing i2b2 on a separate machine from Eureka!, create a file, `/etc/eureka/application.properties` with one line:
 `cas.url=URL to your cas server`.
 This file already exists if you have already installed Eureka on the same machine.

-Finally, you need to install the SSL certificate served by CAS server into the cacerts file of the Java installation that i2b2 is using.
+Finally, you may need to install the SSL certificate served by CAS server into the cacerts file of the Java installation that i2b2 is using.
+This is especially true if the CAS server's certificate is self-signed.

 In order to login to i2b2 using CAS, you also need to install our patched i2b2 webclient, found at https://github.com/eurekaclinical/i2b2-webclient-cas.